Gray's music festival on the banks of the Saône

 Saturday, May 16: Bolidde, Ycare, Solve, Matt Pokora, Oriska, DJ Bens.

-Halle Sauzay: 7 Rue Sauzay, 70100 Gray.
-On the banks of the Saône, in immediate proximity to the historic center.
+Halle Sauzay: Avenue Carnot, 70100 Gray.
+On the banks of the Saône, in the immediate vicinity of the historic centre.

-By train: Gray station (Dijon-Besançon line), then a 10-minute walk to Halle Sauzay.
+By train: Gray SNCF station (Dijon-Besançon line), then about a ten-minute walk to Halle Sauzay.
+The bus station is 100 m from the site.

 No photo yet.
 Share yours!